Unstable Unicorns

-Unstable Unicorns is a dedicated deck card game designed and illustrated by Ramy Badie that was launched on Kickstarter in August 2017, achieving over $1,865,000 in sales and 33,000 backers.
-The goal of the game is to control seven unicorn cards by playing unicorns and upgrade cards, and inhibiting other players with downgrades and other special cards.
+Unstable Unicorns is a dedicated deck card game designed and illustrated by Ramy Badie.

+Launched on Kickstarter in August 2017, it has earned over $1,865,000 in sales and garnered 33,000 backers.
+The objective of the game is to control a set number of unicorn cards, by playing unicorns and upgrade cards, and inhibiting other players with downgrades and other special cards.
 The game won the 2019 Toy Association's Toy of The Year Awards' People's Choice Award.

+Objectives

+In Unstable Unicorns, players attempt to be the first to collect seven (2-5 players) or six (6-8 players) unicorn cards in their "Stable", or play area.
+Players may use various cards in the game deck to achieve this goal, either by granting themselves advantages or hindering their opponents.

+Gameplay

+Unstable Unicorns is played with a dedicated deck of cards.
+Base editions come with a starter deck of 135 cards, and players may add as many expansion packs as they wish to alter the course of normal gameplay.

+Play Zones

+Unstable Unicorns has several dedicated areas for cards to be played: